Abu Firas al-Suri: Role within the al-Nusra Front

 Al-Suri's role as a senior figure in the al-Nusra Front was not publicly known until March 2014 when he appeared in a Nusra video speaking against ISIL.
 In the following months. al-Suri took on an increasingly prominent role within al-Nusra.
 Al-Suri became a spokesman for events such as the group's hostage taking of UN peacekeepers in 2014.
 In July 2014, an audio recording of a major rally of fighters in Syria was leaked.
-In it, al-Suri could be heard introducing Abu Mohammad al-Julani, al-Nusra’s emir, who spoke of establishing an Islamic emirate in Syria.
+In it, al-Suri could be heard introducing Ahmed al-Sharaa, al-Nusra’s emir, who spoke of establishing an Islamic emirate in Syria.
 In a video released by al-Nusra on 8 August 2014, al-Suri said al-Nusra would declare an emirate in Syria only after consulting with other factions.

 The American Bilal Abdul Kareem interviewed Abu Firas in Syria, in which Abu Firas said that the ultimate aims of his people did not just include Syria, but they were merely fighting in Syria for the time being.
 Bilal's interview of Abu Firas was shown in an Al-Qaeda video released by Al-Qaeda leader Ayman al-Zawahiri called "Three Sheikhs of Jihad".